infominer33/infominer33.github.io/index.md

 Though I'm not a developer, my research and content creation has leaned towards more technical subjects, requiring that I become familiar with the general history of software development, it's various branches, and how they inter-relate.

 I *am* planning to learn Python, along with a million other things.
-Right now, I'm focused on the fundamentals of web-development.
+Right now, I'm focused on the fundamentals of web development.

 **My Ultimate Goal: Create a reasonably comprehensive resource index, for the ecosystem of information surrounding Bitcoin, Blockchain, and Cryptocurrency.**

-That's the lense through which I operate.
+That's the lens through which I operate.

 <img src="images/infodisco2.png"/>

 You could say that this page is my research resume, proof-of-work, even.
-Any articles, or resources, linked directly from this page were authored by, yours truely.
+Any articles, or resources, linked directly from this page were authored by, yours truly.

-There are also a few transcripts that I cleaned up from you-tube's auto-transcribe.
-So, I got intimite with that content, and created the page its displayed on, but not the content itself.
+There are also a few transcripts that I cleaned up from youtube's auto-transcribe.
+So, I got intimate with that content, and created the page it's displayed on, but not the content itself.

 * [DID-Identity Decentralized](#did-identity-decentralized-)
 * [Bitcoin History](#bitcoin-history-)